Oral Radiology Experts

 Key Takeaways & Recommendations

-After the preference testing, it was clear that people felt they could trust V2 more.
-It was much faster to find information such as services and about.
+After A/B testing, it was clear that people felt they could trust version B more.
 Overall, the updated site felt more established and credible.

 1.

-The pool of participants only included one user from the dental industry or the target demographic.
-It would have been great to have more prospective users ie. dental practice owners, receptionists, or office managers who actually work in the dental field to get more industry specific feedback for the client.
+The pool of participants included one user working in the dental industry.
+It would have been great to have more prospective users ie. practice owners, receptionists, or office managers get more industry specific feedback for the client.

 2.

-The Figma prototype significant lowered the cognitive load on users by making the site easy to scan.
-Users preferred the design more overall and recalled a positive impact of the UI and UX elements.
+The Figma prototype significantly lowered the cognitive load on users by making the site easy to scan, and find information faster.

 3.

-The adapted version of my prototype design did not fully represent my design work, but it was a great opportunity to learn how I could approach a design handoff differently in the future.
-It is also important to note, that I do not know the skill level of the developer, so there could have been some limitations on both ends of the project.
+The adapted version of my prototype did not fully represent my design work, but it was a great opportunity to learn how I could approach a design handoff differently in the future.

 4.